 He leaves behind his wife, Celine Thompson of Swanton; their children, Leon Thompson and his wife Jennifer Williams of St. Albans, Nicole Thompson and her significant other Ben Thibodeau of Swanton, and David Thompson II and his wife Nicole of Swanton; their child of the heart, Tanaya Pearce; 15 grandchildren and 1 great granddaughter; his father, William Thompson Sr. of Swanton; siblings, Richard Thompson and his wife Sandra of Swanton, James Thompson and his wife MaryAnne of Fairfax, Gary Thompson and his wife Arlene of Swanton, Ruth Laroche of Swanton, Sandy Giroux and her husband Warren of Swanton, and William Thompson II of Swanton; his sister-in-law, Elaine Thompson of Swanton; many nieces & nephews and his faithful companion, Abbey.
 David was predeceased by his mother, Lorraine Thompson; brother, Steven Thompson; brother-in-law, Alan Laroche; and his best friend, Floyd Moodie.

 David’s family held a private funeral service, and his body was donated to the University of Vermont Medical Center anatomical gift program.
-A public celebration will be held later this year.

 For those who wish, contributions in David’s memory may be made to the Parkinson’s Foundation – New England Chapter, 200 SE 1st Street, Suite 800, Miami, FL 33131